 For example, municipalities treat your water with chlorine or chloramines in order to disinfect and kill germs that may be present before it ends up at your tap.
 But it’s often the case that even after being disinfected, contaminants can enter your water on its way from the city water treatment plant to your home.
 And that issue isn’t limited to your municipality.
 Even private or shared well water can carry unknown contaminants from the groundwater to your glass.
 This can include contaminants like fluoride, cysts, lead, mercury, herbicides, pesticides, industrial solvents and more.
 These contaminants can have nasty side effects, ranging from an undesirable color taste and odor to serious health issues.

-Most people only consider the risks of drinking water that hasn’t been filtered.
-Sometimes, it’s important to take a step back and consider the water we shower in, wash our pets in, clean our clothes with, and what goes through our pipes.
+Most people only consider the risks of drinking unfiltered water — but what about the water that’s already been filtered?
+Sometimes it’s important to take a step back and consider the water we shower in, wash our pets in, clean our clothes with, and what goes into our family’s food and drinks.

 At Aquasana, we’re passionate about contaminant reduction and providing healthy water throughout the entire home.

 A Whole House Filtration System benefits the entire home in a number of surprising ways:

 - Reduces your body’s exposure to harsh chlorine and contaminants that can cause damage and excessive drying, giving you noticeably healthier, more moisturized skin and hair.

 - Delivers clean, great-tasting water from every tap in your home by reducing 97% of chlorine and/or chloramines from your water.

 - Makes filtered water your culinary secret – no added flavor to your cooking – leaving you with foods that taste the way nature intended.